Contents

 Fintech describes financial technology that supports digital payments, lending, banking services, insurtech, wealth tools, micro-lending, and more.

-In many emerging economies, fintechs have stepped in where traditional banking systems never gained traction.
+In many emerging economies, fintechs have stepped in where traditional banking systems never gained traction, or perhaps have not even attempted to offer their services.

 The opportunity is significant.